mist64/cbmbus_doc/3 Commodore DOS.md

 ## File-Level API

 Every medium has its own independent filesystem.
 A filesystem has a name, a two-character ID, and contains an unsorted set of files.
 All files have a unique **name** as well as a file **type**, and have to be at least one byte in size[^1].
-Optionally, the device can support nested subdirectories in order to group files.
+Second-generation and modern devices maintain a last-changed timestamp with files and support nested subdirectories in order to group files.

 DOS does not specify a maximum size for disk or file names, but the limit for all Commodore and CMD devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations:

-* The comma, colon and `CR` (carriage return) characters are illegal in disk, file and directory names (because of the syntax of channel names and commands).
+* The "`,`" (comma), "`:`" (colon), "`=`" (equals) and `CR` (carriage return) characters are illegal in disk, file and directory names (because of the syntax of channel names and commands).
-* The slash character is illegal for directory names (because of the syntax of path specifiers).
+* The "`/`" (slash) character is illegal for directory names (because of the syntax of path specifiers).
 * The code `0xa0` (Unicode/ISO 8859-1 non-breaking space, CBM-ASCII shifted SPACE) is illegal in file and directory names (it is used as the terminating character on disk).

 There are two file type categories: sequential files and relative files.